What to do in London

 You should plan 2 hours

-At the London Transport Museum in Covent Garden, your kids can explore the world of London’s world of transport.
+At the London Transport Museum in Covent Garden, your kids can explore the world of London’s transport.

 There is, for example, a restored steam engine, electric trains or the typical red double-decker buses to discover.
 What kid wouldn’t want to play train conductor?